🏠 Home

 Transformer component optimizations

 This part discusses the optimizations over the vanilla transformer which have been used as SOTA methods.
 We will focus on tokenizer, positional embedding, and attention.
-Note that MoE can also be taken as an optimization over the FNN in the transformer block.
+Note that MoE can also be taken as an optimization over the FFN in the transformer block.

 Tokenizer